I may earn a commission on purchases made through links on this page.

 What if Face ID doesn’t work?

 First off, things like wearing a hat, scarf, or glasses won’t confuse Face ID, nor will growing or shaving a beard.
 Thanks to that infrared camera, it even works in complete darkness.
 However, Face ID does fail occasionally.
-One reason for a Face ID failure is holding the iPhone X too close to your face—this is easy to do accidently if you’re nearsighted and not wearing your glasses.
+One reason for a Face ID failure is holding the iPhone X too close to your face—this is easy to do accidentally if you’re nearsighted and not wearing your glasses.
 (Some sunglasses prevent Face ID from seeing your eyes, but you can work around that problem by disabling Require Attention for Face ID in Settings > Face ID & Passcode.)

 To make Face ID retry a facial scan, hold the iPhone X at a normal viewing distance, tilt it away from you, and then tilt it back to your normal viewing position.
 If that doesn’t work, or if you want to let someone else use your iPhone, enter the passcode.
 Entering the passcode is always an option.